-The dark skies above our woods and forests are not only great for stargazers; many woodland species such as birds, bats, moths and insects also benefit greatly from reduced light pollution.
+The dark skies above the nation's forests are not only great for stargazers, but many woodland species such as birds, bats, moths and insects also benefit from reduced light pollution.

 - Are you a beginner to stargazing?
-An event at one of our sites may be the best way to kick-start your new interest.
+An organised event may be the best way to kick-start your new interest.

-- If you are not attending a specific stargazing event, set out before nightfall with a route and location in mind.
+- If you're going independently, set out before nightfall with a route and location in mind.

 - The quality of the night sky (and the weather) in your chosen location will have an impact on the stars you can see.

-- Some of our car parks or sites are not open at night – check out your location before you leave home through the site's page on this website.
+- Some car parks or sites are not open at night – check the relevant forest page before you leave.

 Forests with star quality

-Kielder Forest and Water Park is part of England's first and only official Dark Sky Park
+Kielder Forest and Water Park is part of England's first and only official Dark Sky Park.
+The forest is England's top forest location for stargazing.

 The status protecting the 1,500 square kilometres of forest, national park and countryside was awarded by the International Dark Sky Association on 9 December 2013.

-Kielder Forest is England’s top forest location for stargazing.
-The Kielder Observatory Astronomical Society run over 100 events per year at the award winning Kielder Observatory to help beginners and serious stargazers study the skies.
+The Kielder Observatory Astronomical Society run events throughout the year at the award winning Kielder Observatory to help beginners and serious stargazers study the skies.

 A top stargazing location in the south east, Alice Holt has plenty of opportunities to scour the dark skies.
 Please note this site is used for organised public observing events only.
 Events will be published on the Alice Holt page and Farnham Astronomical Society website.